fargeo/djangomeetup/index.md

 ## What Arches Does

-"Arches is a Custom Platform that you can build Applications on in the absence of Custom Coding"
+"Arches is a custom platform that you can build applications on in the absence of custom coding"

 Brief Backstory on problem to solve: Data Management with no set Data Model